ntnxcrex/Prism_API_example/README.md

 A video of the interaction is published here: https://youtu.be/guTBBtlA7uA

 Python scripts are not quite elegant, I started programming Python 3 months ago... last code I wrote was in Fortran in 1996 for my degree (I'm rather old) :-)

+This scripts are not intended for production purposes and are not supported in any way by Nutanix.
+They have been developed for demostration only.